 Greater Houston’s large and diverse population

 It is a well-known fact that diversity is big in Houston.
 The city, which years ago was reported to be the most diverse place in America, is what many researchers believe to be an ethnographic snapshot of the future of America.
-The region is made up of more than two-thirds people of color, who accounted for 95% of Texas’s population growth over the last decade.
+More than two-thirds of the region comprise individuals from nondominant groups, who accounted for 95% of Texas’s population growth over the last decade.

 Hispanics/Latinos constitute the largest ethnic group in the region.
 Close to 2.4 million Hispanic residents accounted for nearly 39% of the region’s population in 2020, with 2 million of those residents representing Harris County alone.
 Among the 100 most populous counties in the nation, only 12 had higher percentages of Hispanic residents than Harris County.
 And our region’s Latino population continues to grow – increasing by 26% in the region between 2010 and 2020.